bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-get-fields.md

 catalog.document.element.getFields()
 ```

-The method returns a list of fields for inventory document items.
+This method returns a list of product fields for the inventory management document.

 ## Parameters